brianmcoates/meehan-md/src/pages/blog/2020-04-15-sleep-improvement-techniques-and-information.md

 ![](/img/bedtime-routine.png)

 Establish a bedtime routine.
-This could include meditation, deep breathing, using [aromatherapy](http://articles.mercola.com/sites/articles/archive/2004/03/13/essential-oils.aspx) or essential oils or indulging in a massage from your partner.
+This could include meditation, deep breathing, using [aromatherapy](http://articles.mercola.com/sites/articles/archive/2004/03/13/essential-oils.aspx) or <!--StartFragment-->[essential oils](https://www.amazon.com/gp/product/B00P2OA77A/ref=as_li_tl?ie=UTF8&tag=catalystmd-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B00P2OA77A&linkId=44cfe5c2342679ed338c48a350a3d82b)<!--EndFragment--> or indulging in a massage from your partner.
 The key is to find something that makes you feel relaxed, then repeat it each night to help you release the tensions of the day.
 (Mercola)

 Try to keep the same sleep schedule on weeknights and weekends.
 Limit the difference to no more than about an hour.
 Staying up late and sleeping late on weekends can disrupt your body clock's sleep–wake rhythm.